-In this guide, you’ll learn how you can optimize your website, step-by-step.
-By implementing everything you’re about to learn you’ll improve search engine traffic, create a better user experience, and make your website more profitable.
+In this guide, you’ll learn how to optimize your website step-by-step.
+By implementing these techniques you’ll improve search engine traffic, create a better user experience, and make your website more profitable.

 What is Website Optimization?

 Website optimization is the process of improving the traffic, performance, and usability of a website.
 The ultimate goal of website optimization is to create a website that better serves your users.

 In turn, this can lead to improved search engine rankings, higher conversions, more sales, and a more profitable business overall.

 The best optimization strategies to improve your website are: